The Asset Management Review: Cayman Islands

 i Statutory revisions and new legislation

 A key strength of the Cayman Islands' funds regime continues to be the ability to combine robust yet flexible laws, which are updated to keep pace with industry needs, with a commercial approach to business.
 The past few years have been a particularly busy period for Cayman Islands legislation in this regard.
-Legislation and regulations have been amended when necessary to meet OECD, AIFMD and other European Union initiatives, the US Foreign Account Tax Compliance Act and other external requirements, and this approach can be expected to continue.
+Legislation and regulations have been amended when necessary to meet OECD, EU Directive on Alternative Investment Fund Managers (AIFMD) and other European Union initiatives, the US Foreign Account Tax Compliance Act and other external requirements, and this approach can be expected to continue.
 The Cayman Islands fund industry is focused on, and responsive to, the legal and regulatory changes taking place worldwide, particularly in the US, Europe and Asia.

 The Cayman Islands, through the applicable regulatory agencies, continues to engage proactively with counterpart international regulators (such as the Securities and Exchange Commission and the Financial Conduct Authority), and so remains at the forefront of evolving transparency and cooperation initiatives.

-In addition to the previously mentioned PFL, amendments to the Mutual Funds Law, the SOG and the DRL Law, there have been a number of other fairly recent legislative updates.
+In addition to the recently introduced PFA, amendments to the Mutual Funds Act, the SOG and the DRL Act, there have been a number of other fairly recent legislative updates.

-In May 2020, CIMA issued rules on the contents of offering documents for mutual funds and the contents of marketing materials for private funds.
-The rules should harmonise material disclosures in the marketing documents of all registered funds, although it is likely that, due to the breadth of the meaning of private fund under the PFL, not all private funds will necessarily have marketing materials.
+CIMA has issued rules on the contents of offering documents for mutual funds and the contents of marketing materials for private funds.
+The rules should harmonise material disclosures in the marketing documents of all registered funds, although it is likely that, due to the breadth of the meaning of private fund under the PFA, not all private funds will necessarily have marketing materials.
 As a case in point, private funds that are alternative investment vehicles are expressly excluded from the rules.

-The Cayman Islands has established two 'opt-in' regulatory regimes that are consistent with (and intended to provide equivalency to) the EU Directive on Alternative Investment Fund Managers (AIFM Directive).
-In August 2015, the amendments to the Mutual Funds Law and Securities Investment Business Law required to implement the new regulatory regimes were passed, and in December 2016 the relevant supporting regulations were passed.
+The Cayman Islands has established two 'opt-in' regulatory regimes that are consistent with (and intended to provide equivalency to) the AIFMD.
+In August 2015, the amendments to the Mutual Funds Act and Securities Investment Business Act required to implement the new regulatory regimes were passed, and in December 2016 the relevant supporting regulations were passed.
 This regime was brought into force on 1 January 2019, although certain requirements of the regime remain subject to a further order of the government.

 ii Recent case law